• Skip to primary navigation

 For a vegetarian option I love spreading a thick layer of goat cheese topped with steamed asparagus, a drizzle of olive oil and some fresh thyme.

-My favorite for brunch is a Salmon Tartine is with cream cheese, smoked salmon, thinly sliced red onion, capers and a little bit of lemon zest and black pepper.
+My favorite for brunch is a Smoked Salmon Tartine is with cream cheese, smoked salmon, thinly sliced red onion, capers and a little bit of lemon zest and black pepper.

 Le Chef came up with a creative take on the Tomato Burrata and Basil Tartine by adding fresh strawberries.
 It really elevates the dish!